AntelopeIO/leap/README.md

 ```bash
 sudo scripts/install_deps.sh
 ```
-- If you are in an Ubuntu docker container, omit `sudo` because you run as `root` by default.
+If you are in an Ubuntu docker container, omit `sudo` because you run as `root` by default.

 Next, call our pinned build script.
 You have to give it three arguments, a folder for dependencies, a build folder, and [the number of jobs or CPU cores/threads to use](#jobs-flag).
 This command uses a `deps` and `build` folder in the root of the Leap repo for the first two arguments, then builds using all but two of your computer's CPU threads.
+You don't need `sudo` for this command.
 ```bash
 scripts/pinned_build.sh deps build "$(nproc)"
 ```
-- You don't need `sudo` for this command.

 The binaries will be in the Leap build directory you passed to the build script.
 For example, the command above leaves them in `build/bin` from the root of the Leap repository.

 #### Unpinned Build
 These instructions are valid for this branch.
 Other release branches may have different requirements so ensure you follow the directions in the branch or release you intend to build.
+If you are in an Ubuntu docker container, omit `sudo` because you run as `root` by default.

 <details> <summary>Ubuntu 22.04 Jammy & Ubuntu 20.04 Focal</summary>